opiopan/fsmapper-docs/docs/libs/mapper/Viewport/Viewport_current_view.md

 ```lua
 Viewport.current_view
 ```
+View ID of the current view.<br/>
-View ID of the current view.
+By setting a View ID to this property, you can change the current view.

 ## Type
+numeric